Which Drivers Can Be Ported and Where

 For some device types, system-supplied device class and port drivers provide driver dispatch functions and call a vendor-supplied miniport driver to handle specific I/O details.
 These miniport drivers are essentially callback libraries and are not supported by WDF.
 In addition, WDF does not support device types that use Windows Image Acquisition (WIA).

 You can use KMDF to create drivers that run on Windows 2000 and later.
-You can use UMDF version 1 to write drivers that run on Windows XP and later, and UMDF version 2 to target Windows 8.1.
+You can use UMDF version 1 to write drivers that run on Windows XP and later, and UMDF version 2 to target Windows 8.1 and later.

 For information about device and driver types that UMDF and KMDF support, see Choosing a Driver Model.

-If you are writing a mode-agnostic driver, consider using the _KERNEL_MODE preprocessor macro to compile the driver conditionally.
-For examples, see How to convert a KMDF driver to a UMDF 2.0 driver (and vice-versa).
+If you realize later that you need a KMDF-only feature, it's straightforward to convert your UMDF 2 driver to KMDF, as described in How to convert a KMDF driver to a UMDF 2.0 driver (and vice-versa).